Risk factors of Parkinson's Disease

 Beta-carotene is protective

-A Japanese study found that those eating foods with large quantities of beta-carotenes had 56% protection compared to those eating the smallest amounts[1].
+A Japanese study found that those eating foods with large quantities of beta-carotenes had 56% protection compared to those having the smallest amounts[1].
+Sweet potatoes are the mainstay of the people in Okinawa; it is one of the five Blue Zone countries where longevity is the word.

 Beta-carotene is the precursor of vitamin A.